z017/shell-script-skeleton/README.md

 ## File Header

+Executables must start with `#!/usr/bin/env bash` and no flags.
+Use set to set shell options so that calling your script as `bash script_name.sh` does not break its functionality.
+Using bash as the shell scripting language gives us a consistent shell language that's installed on all our machines.

-It's recommended to start each file with a top-level comment including a brief overview of its contents.
+Also, it's recommended to start each file with a top-level comment including a brief overview of its contents.

 A copyright notice and author information are optional.